Do-Si-Dos x Animal Cookies

 Do-Si-Dos possesses an Indica-dominant structure, with thick, dark leaves and incredibly dense, golf ball-shaped flowers covered in trichomes.
 Do-Si-Dos is medium to tall thanks to its OG Kush parentage.
 Importantly, it develops substantial internodal spacing and thin branches that may flop over late in flowering.
 OGKB-dominant phenotypes may display the long petioles and purple leaves that characterize Girl Scout Cookies strains.

-Animal Cookies has a structure similar to that of Do-Si-Dos, with long, thin branches and dark green leaves that fade to yellow near harvest time.
-When exposed to cold temperatures, this cultivar may display purple hues late in the flowering cycle.
+Animal Cookies has a structure similar to that of Do-Si-Dos, with lengthy, thin branches and emerald-green leaves that fade to gold and yellow near harvest time.
+When exposed to cold temperatures, this cultivar may display shades of black and purple late in the flowering cycle.
 The strain produces small, lime-green flowers covered in a thick coat of milky trichomes.
-Red-orange pistils and purple sugar leaves decorate the beautiful buds, thereby contributing to its great appearance.
+Red-orange pistils and purple sugar leaves decorate the beautiful buds, thereby contributing to their stunning appearance.

-Scout Snacks shares the same tall, lanky structure of its parents by producing thick, dark leaves, long petioles, and dense, colorful buds.
+Scout Snacks shares the same tall, lanky structure as its parents, and produces thick, dark leaves, long petioles, and dense, colorful buds.
 Girl Scout Cookies-dominant phenotypes of Scout Snacks may be frostier and more purple, with a smaller yield than the other phenotypes.
 Conversely, OG-dominant plants may be less colorful but will have a slightly larger yield.
 Most phenotypes, however, will closely resemble the structure of Girl Scout Cookies.

 Potential Medical Applications